kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

     // that are managed by the DRA driver exposing this device.
 These are resources currently
     // reported in v1.Node `status.allocatable` that are not extended resources
     // (see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#extended-resources).
-    // The only allowed keys are "cpu", "memory", and "hugepages-<size>".
+    // The only allowed keys are "cpu", "memory", "hugepages-<size>", and "ephemeral-storage".
     // In addition to standard requests made through the Pod `spec`, these resources
     // can also be requested through claims and allocated by the DRA driver.
     // For example, a CPU DRA driver might allocate exclusive CPUs or auxiliary node memory
     // dependencies of an accelerator device.
-    // The keys of this map are the node-allocatable resource names (e.g., "cpu", "memory").
+    // The keys of this map are the node allocatable resource names (e.g., "cpu", "memory", "ephemeral-storage").
     // Extended resource names are not permitted as keys.
     // +optional
     // +featureGate=DRANodeAllocatableResources